 Depending on the type of account you’re opening, you might be required to deposit a small chunk of change right off the bat.

 If so, you may be asked to provide the routing and account numbers for a bank account you already have.
 You should be able to find this information on one of your checks or through your existing account’s web portal.

 Once you’ve entered these numbers, select the amount you want to transfer over to your new account.
 You can go with the minimum amount required, or dump in more if you’d like.

 Since you’re setting up your account online, it may be tempting to just mash the “I agree” button like you’re signing up for a game or social network.
 However, this is one time you should make an effort to read through the paperwork in its entirety.

 After all, this is your money we’re talking about, and you wouldn’t want to be surprised by an unexpected fee or usage restriction down the road.

 If you’re comfortable with the terms and conditions of your new account, sign the agreement.

 Some financial institutions will allow you to sign digitally, though not all of them.
 You may be required to print off your agreement and sign it in ink, then send it in the mail or email them a scanned copy as a PDF file.

 Once your agreement has been signed and sent off, you’ll have access to your new account within minutes — or a few days, if you were required to submit a paper copy.

 You might also receive a debit card or a checkbook in the mail.
 Some places will even email you a digital copy of your debit card so that you can start making purchases right away.
-You will also want to read up on how to read a check and receive money from others.
+You'll want to know how to read a check and receive money from others.